 Final Payment (Commuting: $ 550 Due on or before 6/7/19

 All requests for a refund must be made, in writing, to Jacqueline Noel (email@example.com)

 After 7/7/19 0% Refund

 - Marymount Precollege Recommendation Form from a high school teacher.

 - Statement of Purpose: In one or two pages, please describe what you hope to achieve during the Precollege Summer United Nations Intensive Program and what has prepared you for this experience.

 Questions about the program and application requirements can be directed to Professor Andreas Hernandez (firstname.lastname@example.org )

 Priority Application Date

-Space is still available in this program and Applications are being accepted and will be processed as they are received.
-Applicants who applied by the April 6, 2018 priority application date will be notified of acceptance into the program by May 1, 2018.
+Applicants who apply by the April 6, 2019 will be notified of acceptance into the program by May 1, 2018.
 Enrollment and registration in any Pre College Summer Intensive Program does not imply acceptance into any degree program at Marymount Manhattan.